Virginia Harper Ho is a KU Docking Faculty Scholar and has been a member of the KU Law faculty since 2010.

 Her research focuses on the intersections of law and governance from a comparative perspective.
 She has written recently on shareholder activism, comparative corporate governance, Chinese labor law reform, and corporate social responsibility, and her work has been published by the Vanderbilt and Columbia international law journals, the Journal of Corporation Law, the Columbia Journal of Asian Law and University of California-Berkeley's Institute for East Asian Studies.
 She has also presented her work in in Chinese and English at several universities in China.

 Harper Ho previously taught as a visiting assistant professor at the Indiana University Maurer School of Law.
-She practiced corporate and securities law for over six years, advising U.S. and foreign multinationals on cross-border transactions and corporate finance matters.
+She also practiced corporate and securities law, advising U.S. and foreign multinationals on cross-border transactions and corporate finance matters.
 She also served as a law clerk for Chief Judge Robert Pratt of the U.S. District Court for the Southern District of Iowa and as a research fellow at the University of Iowa Center for Asian and Pacific Studies.
 She received her J.D. with honors from Harvard Law School, where she was awarded the 2001 Yong K. Kim Memorial Prize, was a member of Harvard’s Jessup International Moot Court Competition regional championship team and served as editor-in-chief of the Harvard Asia Quarterly and an associate editor of the Harvard International Law Journal.

 - Business Organizations